Amidst COVID-19, Disney+ Soars. Apple TV+ Not So Much - The Mac Observer

 I have noticed this myself.
 There is a certain spark missing from the follow-on shows that fails to ignite the imagination and drive one into habitual viewing.
 The data presented proves this.
 What shall Apple do now amidst a pause in production for some shows?

 This analysis has to be of concern.
+Meanwhile, Disney+ soars.

 The Week’s News Debris